fwqefwqef/UnityMods-Windy/README.md

 # [Library of Ruina]

 UnfinishedLibrary: When inviting using a custom book "...", return all uncompleted receptions.
-(DEPRECATED)
+(BUGGED)